mughalhsm/hanukkah-of-data/README.md

 * A cat lady! - And that's where the rug went next.

-* Cheapskate - everything at a loss.
+* Bargin - everything at a loss.

 * Love at First Sight - another customer bought the same item in a different color.